Health Care Ethics, Ph.D.

 1. Graduates will be able to demonstrate a broad knowledge of the foundational disciplines, methods, topics and issues in health care ethics required for the scholarly analysis of issues in the field.

-2. Graduates will be able to demonstrate a proficiency in formulating original, normative arguments on topics related to health care ethics.
+2. Graduates will be able to demonstrate proficiency in formulating original, normative arguments on topics related to health care ethics.

 3. Graduates will be able to demonstrate the ability to conceptualize, develop and bring to successful completion an original, sustained and coherent independent research project that contributes to the field (i.e. the dissertation).